General Many-Body Perturbation Framework for Moir\'e Systems

 where $N_s$ is the number of moir\'e unit-cell and the annihilation (creation) operator $\hat{c}^{(\dagger)}_{\sigma \mu l \alpha,\G}(\btk)$ is associated with a plane wave component carry $\btk$ in the moir\'e Brillouin zone, indexed by moir\'e reciprocal vector $\G$, for electron with spin $\sigma$ belonging to valley $\mu$ at sublattice $\alpha$ of layer $l$.
 To model effectively the long-wavelength screening effects to the $e$-$e$ Coulomb interactions, we use a Coulomb interaction with Thomas-Fermi type of screening, whose Fourier transform is expressed as

-where $\Omega _0 = \sqrt{3}L_s^2 /2 $ is the area of the triangular moir\'e superlattice's primitive cell with moiré lattice constant $L_s$, $\epsilon_0$ the vacuum permittivity, $\epsilon_r$ the static homogeneous dielectric constant.
+where $\Omega _0 = \sqrt{3}L_s^2 /2 $ is the area of the triangular moir\'e superlattice's primitive cell with moir\'e lattice constant $L_s$, $\epsilon_0$ the vacuum permittivity, $\epsilon_r$ the static homogeneous dielectric constant.
 We use the screening length $\kappa^{-1}=400$\;\AA.
 For the Coulomb interactions between electrons from different layers, we use

 with $l \neq l'$ and $d_0=3.35$\;\AA, the average distance between two adjacent layers.
 The divergence at $q=0$ should not be a concern, as it is physically regularized by the compensation from the positive charge background.
 This allows us to exclude the point $q=0$ from the calculations.
 A detailed formalism about the Hartree-Fock factorization and how to perform the subsequent self-consistent calculations can be found in our recent study \cite{guo-AHC-arxiv-2025} and its associated supplemental materials.
 Our results show that using different screening forms for the Coulomb potential, such as the double-gate form, does not affect the phase diagram.